dlespiau/patchwork/docs/rest.rst

   entry points.
 This is technically an API change, but the impact is limited at this early point.
 Hopefully noone will ever find out.
 - Document how lists of objects work.
+- Make all DateTime field serialize to ISO 8061 format and not the ECMA 262 subset.

 **Revision 1**